robertominini/Watch-your-words/index.md

 # Let's start our investigation...
-We are interested into understanding whether there is any significant difference in any of the metrics we defined across the last four presidential candidates, Joe Biden, Donald Trump, Hillary Clinton and Barack Obama.
+The scope of our analysis is to apply a quantitative approach to the analysis of lexical levels of various prominent U.S. politicians.
+In particular we firstly applied the above-mentioned metrics to understand whether there is any significant difference in the lexical level of the last four presidential candidates, Joe Biden, Donald Trump, Hillary Clinton and Barack Obama.
 We start by analyzing the number of unique words every 100, 200, 500, 1000, 2000, 5000 and 10000 words for each of the subjects.
 The number of quotations used is 100000 for each candidate.

 {% include freq_words.html %}